Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Experiments

-For TSP and CVRP, the instances of training and testing are generated randomly, following~\citet{kool2019attention}.
-For the test set, we generate $10,000$ instances for $100$-node, and $128$ instances for each of $200$-, $500$-, and $1,000$-node, respectively.
-Specifically, for CVRP instances of different scales, we use capacities of $50$, $80$, $100$, and $250$, respectively~\citep{drakulic2023bq,luo2023lehd}.
+\paragraph{Problem Setting} For all problems, the instances of training and testing are generated randomly.
+Specifically, we generate the instances with a setup as prescribed in~\cite{kool2019attention} for TSPs and CVRPs, and we follow the data generation method in MatNet~\cite{kwon2021matnet} for ATSP.
+For the test set, unless stated otherwise, we generate $10,000$ instances for the $100$-node case and $128$ instances for cases with larger scale.
+Specifically, for capacity settings in CVRP and CVRPTW, we follow the approach in~\cite{luo2023lehd,drakulic2023bq}.
+For CVRPTW, we use the problem setup provided by \cite{zhou2024mvmoe}.

-\paragraph{Model Setting} The adaptation function $f(N,d_{ij})$ should be problem-depended.
-For TSP and CVRP, we define it as